What causes pulmonary hypertension?

-This type is rare.
-It’s caused by changes to very small arteries which take blood from the right side of your heart to your lungs.
+This group is rare.
+It’s caused by changes to very small arteries, which take blood from the right side of your heart to your lungs.
 The walls of the arteries get thicker and stiffer.
-This makes the space for blood to pass through narrower which increases the blood pressure.
+This makes the space for blood to pass through narrower, which, in turn, increases the blood pressure.

-It can be genetically inherited.
-It’s also associated with connective tissue diseases, liver disease, congenital heart defects, HIV and certain drugs
+It can be inherited.
+It’s also associated with connective tissue diseases, liver disease, congenital heart defects, HIV and certain drugs.
+When no cause is found, it is called ‘idiopathic’.

 This is one of the most common causes of pulmonary hypertension.